suhasmeti/prod-support-docs/docs/cid/quick-start-cloud-id-virtual-dev-kit.rst

-3. Verify that devices are now binded in CIRRENT™ Cloud ID
+3. Verify that devices are now bound in CIRRENT™ Cloud ID
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now that you’ve binded a batch of devices in the CIRRENT™ Cloud you can view the results in the CIRRENT™ Console.
+Now that you’ve completed the binding process you can view the results in the CIRRENT™ Console.

 **> Complete these steps using a PC and browser**

-A.  Navigate to **Device Management** and **Cloud ID**.
+A.  Navigate to Device Management and Cloud ID.
 You can also directly access the page with this URL: https://cirrent.infineon.com/cloud-devices/infineon-devices

-B.  Verify that the devices you binded through a QR code are listed under the **Infineon Devices** section.
-You’ll notice a device count under **# of Registered Devices**.
+B.  Verify that the devices you bound using a QR code are listed under the Binding section.
+You’ll notice a device count under # of Bound Devices.

 PS: Now is also a good time to test downloading the Manifest File.
 For some use cases, you may prefer to get manual access to device certificates – to manually upload these into your Product Cloud.
 Click the

 .. image:: ../img/qsn-1.png
-    :align: center
-    :alt: Dashboard 2
+	:width: 50

 button to download the Manifest File in .csv format.